AnishPimpley/anishpimpley.github.io/_pages/about.md

 Keywords:
 ======
-GPT-3, Large Language Models, Chatbots, GNNs, Interpretability, Deep Learning, VQA, Transformers
+GPT-3, Large Language Models, Chatbots, Transformers
+GNNs, Interpretability, Deep Learning, VQA

 About Me:
 ======
-I’m an Applied Scientist II working on rapid prototyping and envisioning future ML products for Microsoft’s AI platform & Cognitive services.
+I’m an Applied Scientist II with Microsoft AI platform.
+I work on rapid prototyping and envisioning future ML products for AI platform & Cognitive services.
 Previously at Microsoft’s AI Development Acceleration Program (MAIDAP) at the Office of Applied Research.
-My current work focuses on massive language models, dataset creation and solving open real-world problems in the abstractive-NLP domain.
+My current work focuses on large language models like GPT-3 and solving open real-world problems in the abstractive-NLP domain.
-Over the years, my has work spanned the breadth of problems in the areas of Deep Learning and ML.
+Over the years, my work has spanned the breadth of problems in the areas of Deep Learning and ML.
 In additition to NLP, I have previously worked on substaintial projects in the domains of Vision, Interpretability and ML for Systems.

 Past-year's Highlights:
 =====

-**Satya Nadella's GPT-3 Ignite Keynote** - Our work on using GPT-3 for summarization and content generation for WNBA was featured as one of 2 demos in Satya's 2021 Ignite keynote.
+### Satya Nadella's GPT-3 Ignite Keynote
+Our work on using GPT-3 for summarization and content generation for WNBA was featured as one of 2 demos in Satya's 2021 Ignite keynote.
 {% include youtubePlayer.html id=page.youtubeId1 %}

-**Optimal Resource Allocation for Big Data workloads** -  Our work on petabyte scale resource use prediction from computational graphs was published in EDBT 2022 with associated patent.
+### Optimal Resource Allocation for Big Data workloads
+Our work on petabyte scale resource use prediction from computational graphs was published in EDBT 2022 with associated patent.
 {% include youtubePlayer.html id=page.youtubeId2 %}